philj56/tofi/README.md

   hidpi screens or large font sizes, this doesn't noticeably impact font sharpness, but your mileage may vary.
 This option has no effect if a path to a font file hasn't been passed to `--font`.

+* `--late-keyboard-init` - The last avoidable thing that slows down startup is initialisation of the keyboard.
+This only takes 1-2ms on my laptop, but up to 60ms on a Raspberry Pi Zero 2 W. Passing this option will delay keyboard initialisation until after the first draw to screen, meaning that *keypresses will be missed* until then, so it's disabled by default.

 ### Benchmarks